Updated: July 10, 2026

 2. Visit the Colorful La Boca District

-La Boca is famous for its brightly painted houses, street tango dancers, artists, and lively atmosphere.
-Wander along pedestrian streets, enjoy a tango performance, or dine at a traditional local restaurant.
+La Boca is famous for its brightly painted houses, street tango dancers, artists, and lively energy.
+Wander the pedestrian streets.
+Stop for a tango performance, or dine at a traditional local restaurant.

 Tip: Football fans should not miss La Bombonera, the legendary stadium of Boca Juniors.